sahib/brig/docs/introduction.rst

 .. code-block:: bash

     $ brig remote list
-    NAME   FINGERPRINT  ROUNDTRIP  LASTSEEN
+    NAME   FINGERPRINT  ROUNDTRIP  ONLINE AUTHENTICATED LASTSEEN
-    bob    QmUDSXt27    0s         ✔ Apr 16 17:31:01
+    bob    QmUDSXt27    0s         ✔      ✔             Apr 16 17:31:01
     $ brig remote ping bob
-    ping to bob: ✔ (0.00250ms)
+    ping to bob: ✔ (0.00250s)

 Nice.
-Now we know that bob is online and also that he authenticated us.
+Now we know that bob is online and also that he authenticated us ().
 Otherwise ``brig remote ping bob`` would have failed.
-(TODO: This needs some cleanup)

 .. note:: About open ports: